MiniGod/grunt-nw-gyp/README.md

 #### Configure a debug build

-This would be equivalent to `node-gyp configure --debug`.
+This would be equivalent to `nw-gyp configure --debug`.

 ```shell
 $ grunt gyp:customTarget